How do engineers dress? Well, it’s a mixed bag! There’s no one-size-fits-all dress code, and it can range from formal to

-We’ll go over some examples of different engineer work settings.
-Then, we’ll go over the ramifications of the casual workplace dress code on the profession.
+Let’s dive into some examples of different engineering work settings and how the casual dress code impacts the profession.

 Inside the office

-In the office, I wear a pair of blue jeans, an untucked shirt, and a pair of sneakers.
-My dress attire is super casual and overly comfortable.
-Not surprisingly, no one can guess I do any type of professional work by just looking at me.
+At my office, I wear blue jeans, an untucked shirt, and sneakers.
+It’s relaxed, comfy, and no one would guess I’m a professional just by looking at me.